Conejo Open Space Overview

 - Trails Education Days - Annual open space education program for CVUSD 4th grade students

-- Trail Patrol - Hiker, mountain biker or equestrian uniformed patrols of open space areas
+- Trail Ambassadors - Hiker, mountain biker or equestrian uniformed patrols of open space areas

 - Trail Watch - Informal trail monitoring and maintenance